Increasing access to Naturopathic Medicine

 Those who identify as "naturopaths" often have no or limited medical training, have not attended a medical school, taken standardized board exams, carry malpractice insurance, or are licensed by the state.
 This impacts your safety as a patient or potential patient.
 This is not a prevalent discrepancy in the state of Washington, but is in many other states.
 Education of the public is essential to ensure that individuals are seeing a doctor with the appropriate level of medical training for each patient's health.

-To learn the difference, please visit:
+To learn the difference, please visit the Association of Accredited Naturopathic Medical Colleges: